This paleo pumpkin spice mug cake is the perfect treat that whips up in five minutes without any guilt at all!

 Post by contributor Alexandra Maul of Made to Glow

 I love pancakes.
 I love pumpkin pancakes (like these Flourless Pumpkin Pancakes), but sometimes it’s fun to switch it up.
-A pumpkin mug cake is the perfect single-serving, quick-cooking, little
+A paleo pumpkin spice mug cake is the perfect single-serving, quick-cooking, little

 Recently, I’ve had some stomach issues (SIBO and the like), and have been on a healing diet called the Specific Carbohydrate Diet.